sharvin18/Authentication-Passport/README.md

-# Node.js & Passport Login
+# Login System using Node.js and Passport

 This is an app to use authentication using Node.js, Express, Passport, Mongoose, EJS and some other packages.